axfreeman/capitalism-9.0/readme.md

 ## What's it for?

 Simulations have at least four purposes.
 They can be used to educate, to help us understand real life, and test hypotheses about the real world by verifying if they are at least possible and capable of yielding the results we expect.
-In principle they can also be used to attempt predictions about what will happen in real life, but this idea is much-abused in economics, whose predictions are generally speaking inaccurate in the most important sense of this word, namely, what actually happens **qualitatively **(rather than quantitatively) is not what was predicted.
-The classic example is the financial crash of 2008.
+In principle they can also be used to attempt predictions about what will happen in real life, but this idea is much-abused in economics, whose predictions are generally speaking inaccurate in the most important sense of this word, namely, what actually happens is not what was predicted.
+This is especially so for 'qualitative' predictions, of the type 'inequality will shrink' or 'there will be no financial crash'.

 This simulation is designed mainly for the first three purposes.
 A real economy is more complex, not so much because of factors that cannot be taken into account by a simulation, but because there are a very large number of agents and a very large variety of commodities and ways of producing them.

-This doesn't rule out using the simulation in the future to make predictions though I suspect that to be usable, the number of entities would increase so much that a strategic redesign would be called for; the issue is however in this case quantity, not quality, because the  methods would be the same as in this simple version.
+This doesn't rule out using the simulation in the future to make predictions, though I suspect that to be usable, the number of entities would increase so much that a strategic redesign would be called for; the issue is however in this case quantity, not quality, because the  methods would be the same as in this simple version.
 The main problem is thus to get the basic rules right.
 Most economic theories do not, because they rely on the concept of 'General Equilibrium' which, in a nutshell, means they suppose that the economy reproduces itself perfectly: it produces everything it needs, it consumes everything it produces, and so on.
 This leads to some important qualitative errors; not the least is that it assumes the market is perfect, so that crisis becomes impossible.
 Another critical weakness, related to the first, is that money plays no role in these theories.

 A proper dynamic simulation, which this attempts to be, makes no such assumption so it is much more general, allowing is to incorporate money and finance, and study the possible mechanisms of crisis.
 In particular, it allows that goods can be in short supply, or that there can  be an excess of them, that prices can depart quite far from values, and so on.
-It thus breaks with what economists know as 'Say's Law' which supposes that whatever is produced must automatically be sold.
+It breaks in particular with what economists know as 'Say's Law' which supposes that whatever is produced must automatically be sold.
 This is tantamount to equilibrium, though the proof is beyond the scope of this document.
 The key point is that in a Say's Law economy, profits must always be invested in new production.
 Actually, this does not happen because, as both Marx and Keynes recognised, nay insisted, the capitalists can, and do, hoard profits in the form of money, or monetary instruments, instead of re-investing them.
 This is why the **qualitative** phenomena of financial crisis and depression cannot be 'simulated' in a Says's Law/Equilibrium model.

 For this simulation, no assumption is made that profits are re-invested.
 To the contrary, the economy *reacts* to disparities between supply and demand.
 For example, if something is in short supply, its price will likely rise.
 In consequence higher profits can be made by producing it, and so capital tends to grow faster in the sector, or among the producers, that make it.
 This increases the supply, and the price falls.